 Following a visit to the war graves in 2004, Alan composed the song Calling Doon The Line to honour the role of the pipers in WW1.
 This was subsequently adopted as the fund-raising anthem for a new monument to fallen Scots in Passchendaele and led to Alan being commissioned along with Major (RTD) Gavin Stoddart MBE, BEM, to compose a new song On the Road to Passchendaele, to mark the unveiling of the monument.
 The song has since become an anthem of remembrance internationally and is frequently performed by a huge variety of artists and organisations including individuals, folk bands, choirs, pipe bands, military bands, flute bands and orchestras at a wide range of events from concerts, schools, remembrance services and military tattoos internationally.

-Alan is a former member of the Scottish band Scocha where he was responsible for writing a number of popular tracks on a succession of albums.
-His songs have also been recorded by other artists including Isla St Clair, North Sea Gas and the Band of the Scots Guards.
+Alan’s songs have also been recorded by a range of artists including Isla St Clair, North Sea Gas and the Band of the Scots Guards.

 He has co-written two historical stage musicals with Ian Landles; 1514 The Musical and A Reiver’s Moon which has recently enjoyed a record-breaking fourth successful run.